 Committal hearings are conducted when an accused is charged with an indictable offence.
 An indictable offence is a serious offence where the maximum penalty that can be imposed is greater than two years.
 The offences include:

 The objective of committal proceedings allows for the prosecution to determine what charges against the accused will proceed before the court.
 The method also provides the accused with an opportunity to plead guilty or not guilty to the offence.

 The committal process is outlined in Part 2 Criminal Procedure Act 1986 (NSW) and operates as follows:

-Committal proceedings commence with the issuing and filing a Court Attendance Notice, also known as a CAN.
+Committal proceedings commence with the issuing and filing of a Court Attendance Notice, also known as a CAN.